shpark/cv-template/README.md

-This is a CV template based on [moderncv](https://github.com/moderncv/moderncv) where you don't actually have to modify LaTeX document yourself, but instead fill in your informatino to a yaml file.
+This is a CV template based on [moderncv](https://github.com/moderncv/moderncv) where you don't actually have to modify LaTeX document yourself, but instead fill in your information to a yaml file.
 You can take a look at the example [cv.yaml](./cv.yaml) to see how it works.

 This template is inspired by other structured CV templates, especially,